Menthol

 Products?

-Studies show that menthol tobacco products are used more by youth, women, the LGBTQ+ community, those with a mental illness, and racial/ethnic minorities.
+Studies show that menthol tobacco products are used more by youth, women, the LGBTQ+ community, those with mental illness, and racial/ethnic minorities.

-• 36% of LGBTQ
+• 36% of LGBTQ+

-• 54% of youth ages 12-17 years
+• 54% of youth ages 12-17 years old

-• 70% African American youth ages 12-17 years
+• 70% of African American youth ages 12-17 years

-• 76.8% of non-Hispanic black adults
+• 76.8% of non-Hispanic African American adults

 ADDICTION